Crosby, Stills, Nash & Young: CSN formation and debut album: July 1968 – May 1969

-CSN emerged when David Crosby, a guitarist and singer-songwritter for the Byrds and Stephen Stills, a guitarist, keyboardist, and singer-songwriter with Buffalo Springfield (which also featured Neil Young); joined with Graham Nash, a guitarist, singer, and songwriter with the Hollies.
+CSN emerged when David Crosby, a guitarist and singer-songwriter for the Byrds and Stephen Stills, a guitarist, keyboardist, and singer-songwriter with Buffalo Springfield (which also featured Neil Young), joined with Graham Nash, a guitarist, singer, and songwriter with the Hollies.

 Crosby had been sacked from the Byrds in October 1967 due to disagreements over his songwriting.
 His first meeting with Stills was at the Monterey Pop Festival, where Crosby subbed for Neil Young (who quit the band before the gig) with Buffalo Springfield.
 By early 1968, Buffalo Springfield had disintegrated and Stills was unemployed following recording of their final album.
 Following the Monterey gig, Stills and Crosby began meeting informally and jamming.
 The result of one encounter in Florida on Crosby's schooner was the song "Wooden Ships", composed in collaboration with another guest, Paul Kantner of Jefferson Airplane.

 Graham Nash first met Crosby on the Byrds' UK tour of 1966.
-Two years later, when the Hollies relocated to California in 1968, Nash resumed his acquaintance with him.
+Two years later, Nash relocated to California in 1968 and resumed his acquaintance with him.
 Nash met Stills at a party at Peter Tork's house in Laurel Canyon.
 He was captivated by Stills "banging the shit out of" a piano in a "Brazilian, and Latin, and boogie woogie, and rock and roll" style.
 In July 1968, over dinner at a party at another Laurel Canyon house (the home of either Joni Mitchell or Cass Elliot—accounts by the three members differ), Nash invited Stills and Crosby to perform a Stills composition, "You Don't Have to Cry".
 They did so twice, after which Nash had learned the lyrics and improvised a new harmony part on a third rendition.
 The vocals gelled, and the three realized that they had a very good vocal chemistry.
 While singing the third time, they broke out in laughter.
 The Byrds, Buffalo Springfield, and the Hollies had all been successful harmony bands: as Nash said in a 2014 interview, "We knew what we were doing".
 He continued, "Whatever sound Crosby, Stills, and Nash has was born in 30 seconds.
 That's how long it took us to harmonize."